 As for international settlement, the Company completed a volume of US\$121.8 billion in 2008, an increase of 23.91% as compared to that in the previous year, and the foreign exchange settlement was US\$84.4 billion, an increase of 30.45% over the previous year.
 The accumulated amount of trade finance was US\$12.0 billion, an increase of 28.73% as compared to that in the previous year; while the international factoring amount reached US\$1,414 million, representing an increase of 135.87% over the previous year.
-The accumulated non-interest income of international business was US\$236 million, an increase of 38.37% as compared to that in the previous year and the third respectively in terms of international factoring and trade finance balance.
+The accumulated non-interest income of international business was US\$236 million, an increase of 38.37% as compared to that in the previous year.
+Among all the peers in China, the Company was ranked the second and the third respectively in terms of international factoring and trade finance balance.

 With regard to offshore business, the offshore assets of the Company reached US\$2.2 billion in 2008, including US\$1.0 billion of credit assets, representing an increase of 307% as compared to those in the previous year.
 The average daily offshore deposits amounted to US\$2.25 billion, an increase of 17% over the previous year; while the offshore settlement amount reached US\$40.8 billion, an increase of 42% as compared to that in the previous year.
 The fee income arising from offshore business was US\$16.93 million, an increase of 57% over the previous year.
 The profit arising from offshore business was US\$47.86 million in 2008, an increase of 22% as compared to that in the previous year.
-The profit arising from offshore business was US\$47.86 million in 2008, an increase of 22% as compared to that in the previous year.
-The terms of the size of offshore credit assets and liabilities, the total settlement amount and the fee income.
+The Company was ranked the top on the Chinese offshore banking market in terms of the size of offshore credit assets and liabilities, the total settlement amount and the fee income.